Firouz Nosrat-ed-Dowleh III

-Prince Firouz Nosrat-ed-Dowleh III, GCMG (1889–1937) was the eldest son of Prince Abdol-Hossein Farmanfarma and Princess Ezzat-ed-Dowleh Qajar.
+Prince Firouz Nosrat-ed-Dowleh III (Persian: شاهزاده فیروز نصرتالدوله سوم), GCMG (1889–1937) was the eldest son of Prince Abdol-Hossein Farmanfarma and Princess Ezzat-ed-Dowleh Qajar.
 He was born in 1889 and died in April 1937.
-He was the grandson of his namesake, Nosrat Dowleh Firouz Mirza, and of Mozzafar-al-Din Shah Qajar through his mother, Princess Ezzat-Dowleh.
+He was the grandson of his namesake, Nosrat Dowleh Firouz Mirza, and of Mozaffar ad-Din Shah Qajar through his mother, Princess Ezzat-Dowleh.

 Biography

 Records are unclear, but the prince is said to have been born around 1889.
-He was educated at the American University of Beirut and at the Sorbonne in Paris.
-He spoke five languages (Persian, French, English, Russian, and German) and attended Lycee Janson de Sailly in Paris and Institut Le Rosey in Switzerland.
-As surnames had not been established in Persia at the time of his studies in France, he registered himself as "Firouz Firouz", using his grandfather's name as his surname.
-Afterwards, when the Persian government made surnames mandatory by law, his father Prince Abdol-Hossein Farmanfarma picked the surname Farmanfarmaian for himself and his children.
-However, three of his children – Nosrat-ed-Dowleh, one of his 23 brothers (also a son of Princess Ezzat-ed-Dowleh), and one of his 12 sisters (daughter of Princess Ahshami) – held on to the surname "Firouz" and became known as Firouz Firouz, Mohammad Hossein Firouz, and Maryam Firouz, respectively.
+He was educated in Paris and Beirut.
+He spoke five languages (Persian, French, English, Russian, and German).
+As surnames had not been established in Iran at the time of his studies in France, he registered himself as "Firouz Firouz", using his grandfather's name as his surname.
+Afterwards, when the Iranian government made surnames mandatory by law, his father Prince Abdol-Hossein Farman Farma picked the surname Farmanfarmaian for himself and his children.
+However, three of his children – Nosrat-ed-Dowleh, one of his 23 brothers (also a son of Princess Ezzat-ed-Dowleh), and one of his 12 sisters (daughter of Princess Ahshami) – held on to the surname "Firouz" and became known as Firouz Firouz, Mohammad Hossein Firouz, and Maryam Firouz, respectively.'

+Marriage

+Nosrat-ed-Dowleh married his cousin Amena, the daughter of his paternal aunt Najm al-Saltaneh.
+Through this marriage he became a brother-in-law of Mohammad Mosaddegh.
+The couple had issue.